The effects of regional cookie regulations on analytics

 - For other states in the US, users are opted in to cookies by default, but regulations require that they have the option to opt out.

-QR Codes in iOS
+QR codes in iOS

 Measuring QR codes doesn’t rely on cookies, but it is impacted by Apple’s Identifier for Advertisers (IDFA).
 When a visitor opens the Bloomberg Connects app for the first time on an iPhone, they will see an IDFA prompt.
 The prompt requests permission to track activity across apps and websites.
 If a user denies this request, their QR code scans cannot be tracked.